 We asked our nurses and carers how they felt after taking part in the Dementia Awareness Training:

-“I found the dementia sensory experience really insightful because it puts you in their place and makes you aware of how the person living with dementia feels.
+“I found the dementia sensory experience really insightful.
+It puts you in their place and makes you aware of how the person living with dementia feels.
 I could feel the anxiety and frustration that they must be feeling by trying to participate in simple tasks during today’s dementia sensory experience.”

 “I think the training has helped a lot and I have an even better understanding of how the person living with dementia feels.
 It has made me realise that it is much more difficult for them to perform basic daily activities.”